tanjila-tisha/movie-hub/README.md

 ## Features:

-It's a  two pages react application that contains
+It's a react application that contains
   1. Lists all of movies by showing their names and poster thumbnails.
   2. A dynamic page that shows more info about the movie with a bigger poster.
   3. Dynamic movie data fetched from an API 'omdbapi' using 'axios'.